Environments

 Environment Detail Tabs

 Each environment has a set of tabs.
-Admins can enable and reorder tabs via Settings → Custom Fields.
+Admins can enable and reorder tabs via Field Mapping.

 Overview

-Core identity, ownership, status, lifecycle stage, cost information, and recent activity feed.
+Core identity, ownership, status, lifecycle stage, cost information, and a Recent Activity card showing the five most recent things that happened (see below).

 - Enable or disable bookings

-- Link Terraform workspaces for auto-provisioning on booking start (with buffer time)
+- Linked Terraform workspaces for auto-provisioning on booking start (with buffer time)

 Access Credentials